tbody-cfs/hermes-3/docs/sphinx/introduction.rst

 is multi-species simulation of fusion reactors, where the plasma will contain a mixture of deuterium, tritium, helium and other species.

-An unusual feature of this model is that it is organised into reusable components, which can be tested individually and then configured at run-time.
+Hermes-3 is modular and organised into reusable components, which can be tested individually and then configured at run-time.
 For example a transport simulation with deuterium and tritium ions and atoms has an input file specifying the components